Bob Duckworth (speedway rider)

-Robert Francis Duckworth (born 25 August 1929) is a former international speedway rider from New Zealand.
+Robert Francis Duckworth (25 August 1929 – 1 November 2023) was a New Zealand international motorcycle speedway rider.
+He earned 8 caps for the New Zealand national speedway team.

 Speedway career

 Duckworth began riding speedway at Tahuna Park in Dunedin in 1949.
 He moved to England in 1951 and joined the Belle Vue Aces, but only made four appearances in his first two seasons with the team.